 I now receive a quite good income (but not exceptional I admit), with downloads of most of my photos, including those that have not sold on other sites.
-Recently sales have dropped off a little, mostly likely due to my somewhat poor acceptance rate at dreamstime, I'm not certain that acceptance rate (the ratio of your upload photos that are accepted compared to those rejected) affects the frequency that your photos appear in the search results of image buyers, but something has lead to a drop in my overall sales despite regular new uploads.
+Recently sales have dropped off a little, mostly likely due to my somewhat poor acceptance rate at dreamstime, I'm not certain that acceptance rate (the ratio of your upload photos that are accepted compared to those rejected) affects the frequency that your photos appear in the search results of image buyers, but something has led to a drop in my overall sales despite regular new uploads.
 It might be your acceptance rate over all time or just that of the past few months.
-The statistics section of the site give you a view of everything you might need to know.
+The statistics section of the site gives you a view of everything you might need to know.
 Be careful what you upload to dreamstime.

 Dreamstime sell basic images at a very reasonable price which I'm sure has contributed to their success.
 As a bonus to contributors the cost of more popular images increases in tiers as the number of downloads increases.
-Dreamstime host around the same number of images as istockphoto (sorry to keep mentioning istock, but it is, or was, the yardstick by which other sites were measured, the match at the moment is pretty close!).

 Conclusion